Skip to Content

 INGREDIENTS

-2 hot red chili peppers, seeded and thinly slices
+• 2 hot red chili peppers, seeded and thinly sliced

 2. In a small bowl, combine the oyster sauce, sugar, and sesame oil.
 Set aside.

-Note: You will find Asian eggplant at many Asian markets.
-You can substitute regular eggplant, just cut it lengthwise into 4-6 strips before slicing.
+Note: You will find Asian eggplant in many Asian markets.
+You can substitute regular eggplant; cut it lengthwise into 4-6 strips before slicing.

 Chef Katie Chin showed us how to use a spoon to peel the skin off ginger!